AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat-two/setup-and-configuration/agent-management.md

 ## Agents {#agents}

-This tab lists all of the agents in your Dynamic Chat instance, and includes such information as their name, email address, Live Chat status, and more.
+This tab lists all of the agents in your Dynamic Chat instance, and includes such information as their name, email address, live chat status, and more.

 PICC2 - NEED SCREENSHOT FROM GUYS